cicdops/awesome-ciandcd/README.md

 * [FinalBuilder](https://www.finalbuilder.com/)  Automating your Build process is simple with FinalBuilder.
 With FinalBuilder you don't need to edit xml, or  write scripts.
 Visually define and debug your build scripts, then schedule them with windows scheduler, or integrate them with Continua CI, Jenkins or any other CI Server
 * [VisualBuild](http://www.kinook.com/VisBuildPro)  Visual Build enables developers and build masters to easily create an automated, repeatable build process
 * [cruisecontrol](http://www.cruisecontrolnet.org)  CruiseControl.NET, an Automated Continuous Integration server, implemented using the .NET Framework
+* [continuum](http://continuum.apache.org/) Apache Continuum™ is an enterprise-ready continuous integration server with features such as automated builds, release management, role-based security, and integration with popular build tools and source control management systems

 ## Online Build System
 * [cloudbees](http://www.cloudbees.com) the Enterprise Jenkins Company